-First we have to create a heavenly space within our selves by emptying our minds of all our vested interests.
-In other words, we have to give up our images and become truly universal in our outlook.
+First, we need create a heavenly space within our selves by emptying our minds of all our vested interests.
+In other words, we must give up our images and become truly universal in our outlook.
 This is not very easy for people who are intent on acquiring personal power, adulation, and economic superiority (for the sake of unrestrained pleasure-seeking).

-It is time that people from all religious backgrounds dropped their immature and false feelings of spirituality based on 'religion.'
-When they do that, only their Vedic background will remain and their Vedic 'foreground' (path of Wisdom) will become more and more revealed to them.
+Now is the time for people from all religious backgrounds to drop their immature and false feelings of spirituality based on 'religion.'
+When they do that, only their Vedic background will remain, and their Vedic 'foreground' (path of Wisdom) will become more and more revealed to them.